Anandakrishnan255/ABC_employee_analysis/README.md

 - There's a *moderate positive correlation* between age and salary.

 ## Files Included
-- ABC_Employee_Analysis.ipynb – Jupyter Notebook with all code and visualizations
+- python__code.ipynb – Jupyter Notebook with all code and visualizations
-- employee_data.csv – The cleaned dataset
+- myexcel – The dataset